epfl-exts/amld24-applications-ML-workshop/README.md

 <img src="static/logo_red.png" width="150px" align="right">

+:bell: You can now download the presentation slides in PDF format from [here](https://github.com/epfl-exts/amld24-applications-ML-workshop/tree/main/static/AMLD2024.pdf).

 # Applications of Machine Learning workshop

 Welcome to the Applications of Machine Learning workshop!
 This repository contains all resources for the workshop presented at the [Applied Machine Learning Days 2024](https://2024.appliedmldays.org/).
 Whether you're a student, professional, or simply curious about the field, this workshop will provide you with a solid foundation in key machine learning concepts and practical applications.